michaelgoldenn/rumm/readme.md

 A mod manager for the VR game [Rumble](https://store.steampowered.com/app/890550/RUMBLE/).

-This project focuses mostly on working in the background.
-After adding mods to the list, the manager will automatically update them to the lastest version (can be disabled on a per-mod basis).
+This project lets you download and manage all of your mods from Thunderstore, with an emphasis on working in the background.
+After adding mods to the list, the manager can automatically update them to the lastest version without needing to launch them at all.

+## Required before release

-## Features
+### Features
 - Browsing / Downloading from Thunderstore
 - Enable / Disable mods
-- Easily select mod versions, and lock mods to specific versions if desired
+- Easily select mod versions, and lock mods to specific versions
 - Support for Windows and Linux

-## Planned Features
+### Planned Features
 - Self-updating for future releases
+- Auto-detecting the Rumble path
 - Auto-updating mods
 - Support for installing mods locally (not from Thunderstore)
 - Detecting manually installed Thunderstore mods

-## Potential possible features (not immediately planned)
+### Potential possible features (not immediately planned)
 - Profiles for different sets of mods
 - UI customization
 - Automatically installing MelonLoader